cycloid-community-catalog/stack-concourse-server/README.md

 # stack-concourse-server

 Concourse is an open-source continuous thing-doer.
-Built on the simple mechanics of resources, tasks, and jobs, Concourse presents a general approach to automation that makes it great for CI/CD.
+Built on the simple mechanics of resources, tasks, and jobs.
+Concourse presents a general approach to automation that makes it great for CI/CD.

 # Architecture